 - Create your Vision for your future and

 - Create your Life Roles

 I have done each of these for my personal life, my family, and my vocation and I encourage you to do the same.
-These take time and intentionality to complete these, but I believe it will pay you huge dividends and allow you to live the fulfilling life you were called to live.
+These take time and intentionality to complete these, but I believe it will pay you huge dividends and allow you to live a fulfilling live you were called to live.

-So, my process to discover your why is:
+So, my process to define your roles is:

 - Seek God for discernment.